-- 1. Check mold tag for material to be welded and proper cartridge size to use. - 2.
-Make sure all surfaces and conductors are clean, dry and are the proper sizes for the mold's application per mold tag. - 3.
-Molds can be dried by heating to approximately 250° F. Molds may be dried with a hand operated butane torch or by firing a charge in the mold before making the desired weld. - 4.
-Position mold onto conductor(s).
+- Check mold tag for material to be welded and proper cartridge size to use. - Make sure all surfaces and conductors are clean, dry and are the proper sizes for the mold's application per mold tag. - Molds can be dried by heating to approximately 250°F. Molds may be dried with a hand operated butane torch or by firing a charge in the mold before making the desired weld. - Position mold onto conductor(s).
 See front of this sheet for positioning of conductors into mold.
 Lock mold with handle clamps or frame, which ever is the case. - Insert steel disk being sure it is directly centered over the tap hole.
 Failure to insert disk into mold will create improper welds and spewing of weld metal. - 6.
 Pour cartridge or cartridges into the crucible being careful not to upset the steel disk.
-Tap bottom of cartridge to loosen all starting powder and spread 2/3 of the powder evenly over the top of the welding powder.
-Close the lid of the mold and pour the remaining starting powder into the ignition pocket on top of mold lid. - 7.
-Before igniting, verify conductor positioning and that mold is closed completely. - 8.
-Close cover and ignite starting powder with flint gun.
+Tap bottom of cartridge to loosen all starting powder and spread evenly over the top of the welding powder.
+Place a small amount of starting powder on the top edge of the mold under the cover opening for easy ignition. - Before igniting, verify conductor positioning and that mold is closed completely. - Close cover and ignite starting powder with flint gun.
 Pull flint gun away quickly to prevent fouling flint.
-When necessary to hold down on mold cover use a long tool to keep hand away from flash of igniting powder. - 9.
-Wait approximately 30 seconds before opening mold to permit metal to solidify. - 10.
+When necessary to hold down on mold cover use a long tool to keep hand away from flash of igniting powder. - Wait approximately 30 seconds before opening mold to permit metal to solidify. - 10.
 To clean the mold, use a natural bristle brush, soft cloth or newspaper before making next weld.
 On horizontally split molds, use a small diameter rod or screw driver to remove slag from tap hole.
 Caution should be used when cleaning molds to avoid burns from contact with hot mold.